hannahhills/STAR_Dashboard/README.md

 # **View the interactive dashboard [here](https://public.tableau.com/views/STARProject/MathDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)**

 **Overview**
 This Tableau dashboard provides an interactive overview of STAR reading and math scores for the 2024-2025 school year at Oakgrove/Firwood.
 It includes key insights and trends to help educators and administrators analyze student performance at a glance.

+**What is STAR?**
 STAR is a standardized state test that students complete monthly.
+Students recieve a standardized score and a grade equivalent (GE) score.
+Grade Equivalent (GE) is a norm-referenced score that represents how a student’s test performance compares with other students nationally.
+For example, a fifth-grade student with a GE score of 7.6 performed as well as a typical seventh-grader who is 60% through the school year.
+This score doesn’t necessarily mean that the student is capable of reading seventh-grade material or doing seventh-grade math—it only indicates that the student’s reading or math skills are well above average for the fifth grade.

 **Files Included**
 - STAR_Project.twbx – Packaged Tableau workbook (interactive version).